Do you need a B1 OCS visa?

-The B1 OCS visa is granted specifically to non-US individuals working on a foreign owned or operated vessels located on the Outer Continental Shelf (OCS).
-It is a US nonimmigrant visa for working on a temporary basis.
+The B1 OCS visa is granted specifically to non-US individuals working temporarily on foreign-owned or operated vessels located on the Outer Continental Shelf (OCS).

 Are you eligible for the B1 OCS visa?